awslabs/amazon-s3-find-and-forget/docs/ARCHITECTURE.md

 Interaction with the system is via the Web UI or the API.

-To use the Web UI a user must authenticate themselves.
+To use the Web UI customers must authenticate themselves.
 The Web UI uses the same Amazon Cognito User Pool as the API.
-It consists of an Amazon S3 static site hosting a React.js web app, optionally distributed by an Amazon CloudFront distribution, which makes authenticated requests to the API on behalf of the user.
+It consists of an Amazon S3 static site hosting a React.js web app, optionally distributed by an Amazon CloudFront distribution, which makes authenticated requests to the API on behalf of the customer.
-Users can also send authenticated requests directly to the API Gateway ([API specification](API_SPEC.md)).
+Customers can also send authenticated requests directly to the API Gateway ([API specification]).

-## State Management
+## Persistence Layer

-State is handled differently depending on the cirumstances:
+Data Persistence is handled differently depending on the cirumstances:
-* The user performs an action that synchronously affects state such as making an API call that results on a write or update of a document in DynamoDB.
-In that case the Lambda API Handlers directly interact with the Database and respond accordingly following the [API specification](API_SPEC.md).
+* The customer performs an action that synchronously affects state such as making an API call that results on a write or update of a document in DynamoDB.
+In that case the Lambda API Handlers directly interact with the Database and respond accordingly following the [API specification].
-* The user performs an action that results in a contract for a asynchronous promise to be fullfilled such as running a deletion Job.
+* The customer performs an action that results in a contract for a asynchronous promise to be fullfilled such as running a deletion Job.
 In that case, the synchronous write to the database will trigger an asynchronous Lambda Job Stream Processor that will perform a variety of actions depending on the scenario, such as executing the Deletion Job Step Function.
 Asynchronous actions generally handle state by writing event documents to DynamoDB that are occasionally subject to further actions by the Job Stream Processor.

 The data is stored in DynamoDB using 3 tables:
 * **DataMappers**: Metadata for mapping S3 buckets to the solution.
-* **DeletionQueue**: The queue of users to be deleted.
+* **DeletionQueue**: The queue of matches to be deleted.
 This data is stored in DynamoDB in order to provide an API that easily allows to inspect and occasionally amend the data between deletion jobs.
 * **Jobs**: Data about deletion jobs, including the Job Summary (that contains an up-to-date representation of specific jobs over time) and Job Events (documents containing metadata about discrete events affecting a running job).

 ## Deletion Job Workflow